matstech/linden/README.md

 ## Overview

-Chisel is a comprehensive AI agent framework that provides a unified interface for interacting with multiple Large Language Model (LLM) providers including OpenAI, Groq, and Ollama.
+Linden is a comprehensive AI agent framework that provides a unified interface for interacting with multiple Large Language Model (LLM) providers including OpenAI, Groq, and Ollama.
 It features persistent conversation memory, automatic tool/function calling, and robust error handling for building production-ready AI applications.

 ## Features